deancallahan25/Redwood-Analytics-Portfolio/Project-2/README.md

 ### Team Contributions:
 - Jaiden Roe: Tech Lead for the project responsible for the coding of the streamlit dashboard and creation of the visualizations.
-- Zachary Griffith: Domain Expert for the project responsible for finding additional API's, ensuring dashboard was relevant to the domain, and the dashboard was user-friendly.
+- Zachary Griffith: Domain Expert for the project responsible for finding additional API's, ensuring dashboard was relevant to the domain, and that the dashboard was user-friendly.
-- Evan Blem: Quality Assurance for the project responsible for the data cleaning
+- Evan Blem: Quality Assurance for the project responsible for the data cleaning.
 - Dean Callahan: Project Manager for the project responsible for the project planning, file coordination, documentation of the project, and structuring the GitHub repository.

 ## Resources used: